-Remote and isolated work
+Remote or isolated work

-- truck drivers
+- long-distance freight transport drivers

 - security guards